top of page

 Personalized Fasting Protocols:

-Genetic testing and metabolic profiling may soon help determine which fasting approaches work best for individual NAD+ optimization based on your unique biology.
+Genetic testing and metabolic profiling may soon help determine which fasting approaches work best for individual NAD+ optimization based on unique biology.

 Fasting-Mimicking Compounds: